guisaldanha/autochangelog/README.md

 ### On Windows

-1. Download the latest release from [here](https://guisaldanha.com/downloads/autochangelog.exe) and extract it to the Windows directory.
+1. Download the latest release from [here](https://guisaldanha.com/downloads/autochangelog.exe) and extract it to the Windows directory, or add the Windows directory to the PATH environment variable.
 2. Ready.
 You can now use the autochangelog command on any folder on your computer.

 ### How to use